x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 - **Private items**: When you grant **Full Access** permission to a mailbox, you can decide whether to allow the delegate to see private items (private meetings, appointments, contacts, or tasks) in the mailbox.

 > [!IMPORTANT]
-> The Private items can be shared with a delegated using the following procedure on your outlook desktop app:
+> The Private items can be shared with a delegate using the following procedure on your Outlook on Desktop app:
 > 1. Go to File/Account Settings/Delegate Access
 >  ![Delegate Access Menu 1](../../README-media/Private_Item_Menu1.png)
 > 2. On the next windows click on Add.
 A new menu will appears with the people inside of your organization, select a delegate and then click Ok.